InTEGr8or/nofakingway/content/_index.md

 ---
+description: 'The battle for honesty has not been won.
+Inside the minds of many people near you, and influential thinkers in your life, is a terrible mind-virus.'
+path: /_index,
 title: NOFA Kingway
-path: "/site-index"
-date: "2019-04-09"
-description: The battle for honesty has not been won.
-Inside the minds of many people near you, and influential thinkers in your life, is a terrible mind-virus.
 ---

 > To walk in the NofaKingway you can come from anywhere, and bring anything _that works_.
 All you have to discard is _what doesn't work_.